emilios1/Loan_classification_Project_1/README.md

 # Loan_classification_Project_1.
 Loan Classification Project 1.
-This project was done with the intention of predicting defaults.
+The purpose of this project is to predict loan defaults.
 The data was obtained from the Lending Club website.
+Data cleaning was done to fill in missing values, drop irrelavent columns, and add columns for analysis using Pandas.
+The data was explored, visualized, and analyzed using Pandas, Matplotlib, and Seaborn.
+Machine learning models were built and optimized using Numpy, SciPy, and SK Learn.

-Data wrangling was performed to fill in missing data, drop irrelevant columns, and create new columns.
-The dataset was made into a data frame containing over 45000 observations and 23 columns.
-The data was then explored and analyzed.
-It was decided to build logistic regression and random forest models for classification.
-One logistic regression model contained every loan.
-Logistic regression models were also made for each credit grade.
-Grades are credit scores ranked in grade letters.
-A single random forest model containing every loan was built.
-The logistic regression models classified every fully paid loan in the test set as such, and more than 80% of the defaults, in some cases over 90% of the defaults.
-The random forest model correctly classified every fully paid loan and 62% of the defaults in the test set.
-The validation metric mostly emphasized is the recall rate.
+During statistical analysis, the data was grouped by credit grades and it was found that much of the data of different credit grades were distributed differently, with P values of less than 0.0.
+Due to this, logistic regression models were constructed for each credit grade, along with one logistic regression model containing every loan.
+The logistic regression model containing every loan had a recall of 0.80 in regards to defaults.
+The logistic regression models segmented by credit grades had recalls of between 0.78 and 0.95 in regards to defaults.
+Models of higher credit grades achieved higher recalls than those of lower credit grades.
+A random forest model was also built and optimized and achieved a recall of 0.70 in regards to defaults.
+ALL MODELS HAD A RECALL OF 1 IN REGARDS TO FULLY REPAID LOANS EXCEPT ONE SEGMENTED MODEL, WHICH HAD A RECALL OF 0.99 IN REGARDS TO FULLY REPAID LOANS.